OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

  * same-division-weak: 61
  * same-primary-name: 2235

-If the alignment loop exhausts all heuristics without getting any 'yes' or 'no' from any of them, we have either alignment by process of elimination, if a single candidate remains; or an ambiguity, if there are several.
+If the alignment loop exhausts all heuristics without getting a 'yes' or 'no' from any of them, we have either alignment by process of elimination, if a single candidate remains; or an ambiguity, if there are several.
 There were 116269 alignments by elimination, and 8088 amiguities.
 Of the ambiguities, 7749 were of tips, 339 of internal nodes.
-Ambiguous tips are simply ignored, while the ambiguous internal nodes lead to multiple nodes with the same name-string [but this ought to be explained in the methods section].
+Ambiguous tips are simply ignored [I think the method section says this], while the ambiguous internal nodes may lead to multiple nodes with the same name-string [but this ought to be explained in the methods section].
+(Some of these nodes may be eliminated during merge.)

 ## Evaluating the taxonomy relative to goals